-If you are living overseas, you may have heard of agreements between the United States and your foreign countries known as the Totalization Agreements.
+If you live overseas, you may have heard of agreements between the United States and foreign countries known as Totalization Agreements.
 You may also have heard them being referred to as Social Security Agreements.
-For US Expats living and working abroad, it’s very important to know whether the United States has a Totalization Agreement with your host country and the details of such an agreement.
+For U.S. expats living and working abroad, it’s very important to know whether the United States has a Totalization Agreement with your host country and the details of such an agreement.

 What Exactly Is a Totalization Agreement?

 A Totalization Agreement is a convention between two countries preventing duplicate Social Security contributions for the same income.
-At this time, the United States has active Totalization Agreements with 24 countries.
-To find out which countries have an agreement with the United States, take a look at the IRS list of Social Security Agreements.
+At this time, the United States has active Totalization Agreements with 30 countries.
+To check the complete list of social security agreement countries, take a look at the IRS list of Social Security Agreements.
 You will see that they are mostly with developed countries rather than emerging ones.

-Totalization Agreements are extremely important, because US Expats living and working overseas can face dual taxation when it comes to Social Security if such an agreement is not in place.
+Totalization Agreements are extremely important because U.S. expats living and working overseas can face dual taxation when it comes to Social Security if such an agreement is not in place.
 They are especially important if you are self-employed.
-There are generally specific rules about self-employment and Social Security, and it’s important to understand all the details if you are in a country with which the United States has a Totalization Agreement.
+There are generally specific rules about self-employment and Social Security, and it’s important to understand all the details if you are in countries with social security agreements with the United States.

 Expats working for a foreign employer are generally exempt from Social Security and Medicare withholdings from their salary.
-Instead, they make contributions through the employer withholding to the resident country system (i.e. UK National Insurance or French Securite Social or Singapore CPF).
-There is a difference, though, in how credits earned in UK of France (countries with Totalization Agreement) and credits earned in Singapore (no Totalization agreement) can be applied in the future to qualify for Social Security benefits in the U.S.
+Instead, they make contributions through the employer withholding to the resident country system (i.e. U.K. National Insurance, French Securite Social, or Singapore CPF).
+There is a difference, though, in how credits earned in the UK or France (countries with Totalization Agreements) and credits earned in Singapore (a country with no Totalization Agreement) can be applied in the future to qualify for Social Security benefits in the U.S.

-Credits earned in the country with Totalization agreement can be transferred to other party of the agreement (i.e. from UK to U.S. or vice versa) if a dual resident has insufficient number of credits in one of the countries to qualify for the benefits.
-While transferred to other country Social Security system, those credits do not reduce the number of credits accumulated in other country - so you may be eligible to collect social security benefits from both systems once you reach the retirement age.
+Credits earned in the country with a Totalization Agreement can be transferred to the other party of the agreement (i.e. from the U.K. to the U.S. or vice versa) if a dual resident has an insufficient number of credits in one of the countries to qualify for the benefits.
+While transferred to the other country's Social Security system, those credits do not reduce the number of credits accumulated in the other country—so you may be eligible to collect social security benefits from both systems once you reach the retirement age.

-Whereas credits accumulated in Singapore or any other country not a party to the Agreement, may not be transferred.
-On a positive side, contributions made to the Singapore Central Provident Fund, or other country without Totalization Agreement may be applied in lieu of the foreign tax credit and thus reduce U.S. income tax amoung.
+Whereas credits accumulated in Singapore, or any other country not a party to the Agreement, may not be transferred.
+On a positive note, contributions made to the Singapore Central Provident Fund, or another country without Totalization Agreements may be applied instead of the foreign tax credit and thus reduce U.S. income tax amount.

 If you are self-employed and would normally have to pay Social Security taxes to both the U.S. and the foreign country Social Security systems, you can establish your exemption from one of the taxes by writing to:

-- If you reside in the foreign country, certificate of coverage should be requested in the Social Security (National Insurance) office of that country.
-The address of the agency for your country can be found at the U.S. Social Security Administration website.
+- If you reside in a foreign country, a certificate of coverage should be requested in the Social Security (National Insurance) office of that country.
+The address of the agency for your country can be found on the U.S. Social Security Administration website.

-- Dates the activity was or will be performed; and
+- Dates the activity was or will be performed

-When you file U.S. tax return and claim exemption through the Totalization Agreement, Certificate of Coverage does not need to be attached if you e-file tax return.
-However, you should procure such certificate for each year where you claim exemption from U.S. Social Security tax in case of the IRS verification request.
+When you file a U.S. tax return and claim exemption through the Totalization Agreement, the Certificate of Coverage does not need to be attached if you e-file a tax return.
+However, you should procure such a certificate for each year where you claim exemption from the U.S. Social Security tax in case of the IRS verification request.